kentomisawa/donainvest/README.md

 ### Pricing

 The issued tokens are a kind of NFTs.
-Because amounts of donations and *Value Guarantee Rate* are different from individuals; the more donation the more price increase and the higher *Value Guarantee Rate* the less price increase.
+Because amounts of donations and *Value Guarantee Rate* are different from individuals; the more donation the more bonus value and the higher *Value Guarantee Rate* the less volatility.
 If a project owner makes the rate of donations and *Value Guarantee Rate* not optional to users, every issued token is at the same price.
-Although the prices of tokens issued by the same project owner could be different, it is easy to use because they are coupled with the DEX and swappable.
-Users can know about how tokens of a project are valuable by the mean change rate of the prices.
+Although the volatility of purchased tokens issued by the same project owner could be different, the price users buy at is the same.
+Investment returns are differentiated by donation and *Value Guarantee Rate*.
+That seems hard to use those tokens, however, it is easy to pay with because they are coupled with the DEX and swappable.

 ### KYC, AML/CFT, etc